Greece Moments Greece Moments

 A visit to the museums of Andros Town is not only recommended in bad weather.
 Particularly worth seeing are the Archaeological Museum and the Museum of Modern Art.

-💡 The special Andros Hotel:At the Boutique Hotel Micra Anglia (Booking.com*) in the heart of the Chora, you can indulge in royal pampering.
-The name Micra Anglia (“Little England”) refers to the glorious era of the Andriot shipping companies in the 19th and 20th centuries, in which the island’s shipping traffic flourished from England to America.
-The luxurious suites of the 5-star hotel reflect the splendour of that time.
+💡 The special Andros Hotel: At the Boutique Hotel Micra Anglia (Booking.com*) in the heart of the Chora, you can indulge in royal pampering.
+The name Micra Anglia (“Little England”) refers to the glorious era of the Andriot shipping companies in the 19th and 20th centuries, during which the island’s shipping trade flourished between England and America.
+The luxurious suites of the 5-star hotel reflect the splendour of that era.

 #2 What to see around Andros Town

-The stalactite cave Foros
+The Foros stalactite cave

 foros cave andros tropfsteinhoehle